ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: Evaluation of potential CFP savings due to HI

-\textit{(5)} \underline{\it Packaging CFP for different architectures} To understand the differences in CFP overheads of the four different packaging architectures considered, we use the large digital logic component of GA102 as an example testcase.
+\textit{(1)} \underline{\it HI-related CFP overheads for different packaging types} Although the choice of packaging architecture is driven by application requirements such as bandwidth, area, and power, the CFP for different packages varies significantly and can be considered a metric to drive early architectural decisions.
+To understand the differences in CFP overheads of the five packaging architectures considered, we use the large digital logic component of GA102 as an example testcase.
 We split the 500mm$^2$ monolithic digital logic block into $N_c$ different chiplets and evaluate $C_\text{HI}$.
 Fig.~\ref{fig:package-cfp} shows the difference in CFP for these architectures separated by routing overheads and package-related overheads (whitespace and area).
-For the four architectures, all the interconnects in the package substrate are modeled in a 65nm technology.
+All the interconnects in the package substrate are modeled in a 65nm technology for the five packaging architectures.

-Silicon-bridge-based (EMIB-based) architectures have the least CFP for 2- and 4-chiplet-based architectures of the 500mm$^2$ monolith testcase.
+Silicon-bridge-based (EMIB-based) architectures have the least CFP for 2-chiplet-based architectures of the 500mm$^2$ monolith testcase.
 However, as $N_c$ increases, the number of silicon bridges also increases, and CFP increases.
 The RDL-based packages have the least overheads for the 6- and 8-chiplet architectures, but due to their architecture definition, they have lower communication bandwidth when compared to silicon bridges or interposers.
-Therefore, based on the bandwidth requirements of the testcase, such tradeoffs between performance and CFP can be considered using our analysis tool.
+Therefore, based on the bandwidth requirements of the testcase, such tradeoffs between performance and CFP can be considered using ECO-CHIP.
 The figure also shows that the passive interposer has lower routing overheads as the router is part of the chiplet and is in the same technology node of the chiplet.
-Therefore, in passive interposer technologies, due to the advanced node (7nm in this testcase) in which the router is implemented, the area overheads are smaller when compared to the 65nm router in the active interposer.
-The routing overheads of RDL, passive interposer, and silicon-bridge (EMIB) architectures are small and near-negligible when compared to the core chiplet areas.
+Therefore, in passive interposer technologies, due to the advanced node (7nm in this testcase) in which the router is implemented, the area overheads are smaller than the 65nm router in the active interposer.
+The routing overheads of RDL, passive interposer, and silicon-bridge (EMIB) architectures are small and near-negligible compared to the core chiplet areas.
+For the 3D package, we sweep the number of tiers/chiplets (from two to four); as $N_C$ increases, the 2D area of each chiplet reduces, and more chiplets are stacked to implement the same logic.
+Therefore, the CFP decreases despite the reduction in overall package yield due to an increase in the number of TSV/bumps (the package yield is the product of the yield of each tier).